LUOyk1999/LUOyk1999.github.io/_pages/about.md

 My research interests span Graph Neural Network (GNN) research, including architecture design, theoretical analysis, and practical applications.
 You may also check out a summary:

- developed a simple GNN+ framework which integrates message passing and well-known regularization techniques like dropout.
-The GNN+ framework reveals that the true potential of classic GNNs has been previously underestimated, challenging the belief that complex mechanisms in graph models are essential for superior performance

 **GNN Architecture and Analysis**:
 - **Unified Framework GNN+ for Reassessing Classic GNNs in General Graph Tasks**: developed **GNN+**, a framework that integrates message passing and well-known regularization techniques like dropout.
 GNN+ demonstrates that the true potential of classic GNNs has been previously underestimated in both node-level and graph-level tasks, challenging the belief that complex mechanisms are necessary for superior performance in graph models [[NeurIPS 2024](https://openreview.net/forum?id=xkljKdGe4E), [ICLR 2025](https://openreview.net/forum?id=PwxYoMvmvy), [arXiv 2025](https://arxiv.org/abs/2502.09263)].
 - **Graph Transformers for Specialized Small-Scale Graph Tasks**: designed specialized Graph Transformers architecture tailored for small-scale graph tasks, particularly **directed acyclic graphs** [[NeurIPS 2023]](https://openreview.net/forum?id=g49s1N5nmO), and graphs with **multi-level structures** [[NeurIPS 2024]](https://openreview.net/forum?id=U4KldRgoph).